-6. Minimum of 34 course credits and a 2.00 G.P.A.
+VI.
+Minimum of 34 course credits and a 2.00 GPA:

-For graduation, students must pass a minimum of 34 semester course credits and earn at least a 2.00 cumulative grade point average in all courses taken for grade at Wabash College, other than physical education.
+For graduation, students must pass a minimum of 34 course credits and earn at least a 2.00 cumulative grade point average in all courses taken for grade at Wabash College, other than physical education.
+No more than 11 course credits having the same three letter subject designation on the transcript may be counted toward the 34 required for graduation (i.e., a student completing 12 credits with a single subject designation will be required to complete a total of 35 course credits for graduation; 13 credits in a single subject designation will require completion of 36 course credits, etc.) In foreign languages and literatures, courses numbered 101 and 102 shall not be included in the 11 course limit.
 At least 24 of these credits must have been successfully completed at Wabash College.
-Credit earned in approved off-campus study or by Wabash examination will be counted as Wabash course credits (See Senior Requirements section).
+Credit earned in approved off-campus study or by Wabash examination will be counted as Wabash course credits (see Senior Requirements section).